skg-if/interoperability-framework/docs/topic.md

 # Topic

-A [Topic]() describes the scientific disciplines, subjects and keywords potentially relevant for a [Research product](/interoperability-framework/research-product).
+A [Topic] describes the scientific disciplines, subjects and keywords potentially relevant for a [Research product].

-This section describes the metadata fields for a [Topic]().
+This section describes the metadata fields for a [Topic].

 ## Properties

 ### `local_identifier`
-*String* (mandatory): Unique code identifiying the [Topic]() in the SKG (if any, otherwise "stateless identifier").
+*String* (mandatory): Unique code identifiying the [Topic] in the SKG (if any, otherwise "stateless identifier").

 **Suggestion:** Use a URL as a string to make this entity dereferenceable on the Web.
-For additional information, see the [section 'Local identifiers of entities' of the Interoperability Framework](/interoperability-framework/#local-identifiers-of-entities).
+For additional information, see the [section 'Local identifiers of entities' of the Interoperability Framework](https://skg-if.github.io/interoperability-framework/#local-identifiers-of-entities).

 ```json
     "local_identifier": "http://id.loc.gov/authorities/classification/Q"